cockroachdb/cockroach-cloud-sdk-go/docs/DedicatedClusterCreateSpecification.md

 `func NewDedicatedClusterCreateSpecification(regionNodes map[string]int32, hardware DedicatedHardwareCreateSpecification, ) *DedicatedClusterCreateSpecification`

-NewDedicatedClusterCreateSpecification instantiates a new DedicatedClusterCreateSpecification object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewDedicatedClusterCreateSpecification instantiates a new DedicatedClusterCreateSpecification object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewDedicatedClusterCreateSpecificationWithDefaults

 `func NewDedicatedClusterCreateSpecificationWithDefaults() *DedicatedClusterCreateSpecification`

-NewDedicatedClusterCreateSpecificationWithDefaults instantiates a new DedicatedClusterCreateSpecification object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewDedicatedClusterCreateSpecificationWithDefaults instantiates a new DedicatedClusterCreateSpecification object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetRegionNodes